watty62/abdn_air_quality/README.md

 ## The data

 Our next task it to make sense of the data
 There is an issue with the Madavi data in that the header has two fewer columns than it has data.

-It is not yet clear if the header is missing attribute names, or the data contains superfluous columns.
+This documented in a [Github issue on the original repo](https://github.com/opendata-stuttgart/madavi-api/issues/8)

 **update 09-Feb-2019** now *MrParsy* can convert the data to json it's a bit easier to see this.
 My guess is that the final -80 number should be the signal value (it's probably in dBs).
 But other than that I'm not sure?

 ## To be done - priorities